muhammad-zafar1/aiml_cert_capstone/README.md

 - So it is recommended to spend 70% of investments in UtilityPV projects and 30% in LandbasedWind projects to harness both Opportunities in the region.

+Projects should evaluate these factors when determining where internet access will likely be in the future.
 These factors determine good internet access in a county in the Permian Basin:
 - MedianHHInc -- high median income per family
 - SVI_Socioeconomic -- low on SVI index